takesofficial/cissp/README.md

 ## My Study Approach

 ### Phase 1 - Build the baseline (Weeks 1-8)
 I started by reading the **(ISC)² CISSP Official Study Guide (OSG)** cover-to-cover.
 This took ~2 months (Nov/Dec).
 Some people prefer the Destination CISSP book, but I chose to start with the OSG to get full domain coverage.
+After

 While reading, I listened to the **[Aviv Avitan CISSP podcast](https://open.spotify.com/show/6TwfSGne4GPJiDbZwBpOOv)** during commutes.
 By the time I finished the OSG, I was ~75% through the podcast.